Nadine Neumann

 Nadine Bernadette Neumann (born 3 December 1975) is an Australian former breaststroke swimmer.

 She overcame chronic fatigue syndrome at the age of 15, and was denied an Olympic birth in Barcelona because of a broken neck.
 She competed for Australia at the 1996 Summer Olympics in Atlanta, where she finished in sixth position, clocking 2:28.34 in the final of the 200-metre breaststroke.
 She captained the Australian Swimming Team at the 1998 Commonwealth Games and 1999 Pan Pacific Championships, competing in the 400-metre Individual Medley, 200-metre Butterfly and 800-metre Freestyle events as well as the breaststroke.

 Upon retiring from competitive swimming, Neumann was a motivational speaker and worked in public relations and marketing, before becoming a high school teacher.

-Neumann's memoir, Wobbles – An Olympic Story, won the 2009 IP Picks Award for Best Creative Non-Fiction and was published the same year.
+Neumann's memoir, An Olympic Story, won the 2009 IP Picks Award for Best Creative Non-Fiction and was published the same year.
 She has published a number of other short pieces and news articles and is currently working on a series of picture books, a middle-grade fantasy novel, and an historical fiction novel based on the lives of her two grandmothers.

 She lives with her husband and four young children in the Hunter Valley, NSW.